ashrf100/OLX_Bloc_Profile/README.md

 Our OLX Clone goes beyond being a mere marketplace; it's a harmonious blend of cutting-edge technology and user-centric design.
 Developed using the Dart programming language and the Flutter framework, it ensures a smooth and native-like experience on both iOS and Android platforms. 📱

-## Key Features 🔑

-- **Multi-Language Support**: Tailored for a diverse user base, the app is fully localized in English (EN) and Arabic (AR).
-- **Dual Theme Mode**: Effortlessly toggle between light and dark themes for comfort and accessibility.
-- **Responsive Design**: Enjoy a seamless experience across various screen sizes.
-- **Advanced Pagination**: Smooth scrolling and loading of product listings.
-- **Interactive Maps**: Pinpoint your location and browse products nearby with integrated Google Maps services.
-- **Elegant Animations**: Enhance the visual appeal and interactivity of the user interface.
-- **Error Handling**: Gracefully manage connection issues and potential errors.

 ## Screenshots 📷

 ![Screenshot 1](screenshots/screenshot1.png)